 For example, a foreigner comes to Japan on a temporary work assignment, and while living here his grandmother passes away, leaving him a million dollar home.
 Now, grandma and the parents had already sorted out their affairs in his home country to ensure there was no, or minimal tax payable.
 However, under the previous Japanese system, he could be liable for hundreds of thousands of dollars worth of inheritance tax in Japan.
 This temporary work assignment just got much more expensive than anticipated.
 For this reason, it was postulated that a significant number of highly skilled foreign professionals and executives were being discouraged from considering positions in Japan, thereby hindering the Japanese economy.

-The new system is more lenient to non-permanent foreign residents, and tax liability is assessed under the following grouping of potential scenarios:
+The new system is more lenient to non-permanent foreign residents of Japan, and inheritance tax liability is assessed under the following grouping of potential scenarios:

 Although slightly more complicated than the previous system, it is worth taking a moment to read through and understand the various scenarios to see if you currently, or in the future, could be subject to inheritance tax.